phillycommunitywireless/phillycommunitywireless/content/en/technicianjob.md

 * Use the subject line: PCW Lead Technician.
 * In a cover letter, briefly tell us about what excites you about this role, your relevant experience, your availability to start, and how best to contact you.
 * Include a resume, cover letter and two references.
-* Applications are due by October 1st, 2023
+* Application deadline is extended to October 15th, 2023